Imago

 Credits via Facebook, @Ukraine Breaking News

-Heraskevych was barred from competing just before his race after he refused to remove a custom “helmet of remembrance.”
-The helmet featured images of more than 20 Ukrainian athletes and coaches who were killed during Russia’s invasion of Ukraine, and he wanted to wear it during competition as a tribute.
+For context, Heraskevych was barred from competing just before his race after he refused to remove a custom “helmet of remembrance.”
+The helmet featured images of more than 20 fallen Ukrainian athletes and coaches, whom he hoped to represent in competition as a tribute.

-But the International Olympic Committee (IOC) and sport’s governing bodies said that showing images of the war dead on competition gear was a breach of Olympic rules which prohibit political or protest messages on the field of play.
-Undeterred… Heraskevych took the matter to the Court of Arbitration for Sport (CAS), requesting his disqualification to be revoked or, at the very least, be granted a controlled run.
+However, the International Olympic Committee (IOC) and the sport’s governing bodies maintained that was not permitted under Olympic regulations.
+Undeterred, the skeleton athlete took the matter to the Court of Arbitration for Sport (CAS), requesting his disqualification to be revoked or, at the very least, be granted a controlled run.

 “We confirm that freedom of expression is permitted at the Olympics, but not at the competition venue,” said CAS Secretary-General Matthieu Reeb.
 “The judge considered both sides and made a decision in line with IOC guidelines.”